 I was born and raised in the Hattiesburg, Mississippi area.
-As a high schooler, I fell in love with scientific research, completing a study on the impact of insulin pump therapy on academic achievement for students with juvenile diabetes.
+Early in high school I developed an interest scientific research, completing a study on the impact of insulin pump therapy on academic achievement for students with juvenile diabetes.
 I was selected to present the results of this study at the National Science Fair in San Diego, California.

 I attended both the University of Southern Mississippi (USM) and Mississippi State University (MSU) before graduating summa cum laude with my B.S. in Mathematics and a minor in Chemistry from USM.
 During my undergraduate experience, I worked on projects spanning from the social sciences to computational chemistry, earning second authorship status on two academic journal articles.
 While participating in these projects, I developed an interest in computational science and simulation.
 Under the direction of Dr. Haiyan Tian, I completed my undergraduate thesis “Meshless Method with Regularization for Non‐Homogenous Cauchy Problems of Elliptic Operators,” which focused on solving partial differential equations (PDEs) with ill-posed, or noisy, boundaries.

 I entered the Applied and Computational Mathematics program at Florida State University (FSU) immediately following my graduation from USM.
 Through my master’s program, I worked with Dr. Kyle Gallivan on large-scale matrix factorization and numerical linear algebra.
 This research culminated in my master’s project, “The Inexact Graph Matching Problem Two Spectral Methods for Constructing Correspondences Between Vertex Sets of Graphs.”